marknorrapscm/serverless-media-portal/README.md

 Serverless Framework's setup is widely documented but it's so easy I might as well show it here.

 1. Open a terminal
-2. Run `npm install serverless -g`
+2. Run `npm install serverless@^2.7.0 -g`

+*N.B.
+Serverless Framework v3 was recently released and the project will implement it soon, but for now v2 is required.*

 ### 1.2 Create an IAM user for Serverless